5 Plants That Look Good With Coral Bells

 Pulmonaria

 Pulmonaria comes next.
-This plant, like Coral Bells, prefers light shade.
-It has excellent hardiness and can grow in the same place as heucheras.
+Like Coral Bells, it prefers light shade.
+It is extremely hardy and can grow in the same place as heucheras.

-Pulmonaria reaches up to 10 inches tall and up to 2 feet wide.
-That means both plants won’t compete in the same bed if you give them each 2 feet of space.
+Pulmonaria can grow up to 10 inches tall and 2 feet wide.
+If you give both plants 2 feet of space, they won’t compete in the same bed.

-In addition to the interesting foliage, Pulmonaria also has amazing little flowers that are bright pink and purple.
-All this will create an impressive mosaic of colors and shapes in your garden.
+In addition to the interesting foliage, Pulmonaria has amazing little bright pink and purple flowers.
+This will create an impressive mosaic of colors and shapes in your garden.

 Both plants do not have strict soil and care requirements.
 They will thrive with moderate watering and minimal fertilizer.